rpmuller/ePubs/WesternPhilosophy.md

 is in one sense clear but in another very puzzling.
 It is dear what Locke thought, but it is not clear how he can have thought it.
 Locke's ethic, as we saw, is utilitarian, but in his consideration of 44 rights" he does not bring in utilitarian considerations.
-Sont*qjgg of this pervades the whole philosophy of law as taught by lawyers.
+Sontqjgg of this pervades the whole philosophy of law as taught by lawyers.
 Legal rights can be defined: broadly speaking, a man has a legal right when he can appeal to the taw to safeguard him against injury.
-A man has in general a legal right to his property, but if he has (say) an illicit store of cocaine, he has no legal remedy against a man who steals it* But the lawgiver has to decide what

-WESTERN PHILOSOPHICAL THOUGHT

-without subordination or subjection; unless the lord and master of them all should, by any manifest declaration of his will, set one above another, and confer on him, by an evident and clear appointment, an undoubted right to dominion and sovereignty.
+A man has in general a legal right to his property, but if he has (say) an illicit store of cocaine, he has no legal remedy against a man who steals it* But the lawgiver has to decide what without subordination or subjection; unless the lord and master of them all should, by any manifest declaration of his will, set one above another, and confer on him, by an evident and clear appointment, an undoubted right to dominion and sovereignty.